 The Jewel of the Sea

-On the 31st March of this year, at the High Court, Mr Justice Fordham made a defunct law firm, Giambrone & Law, pay €3.5 million to 41 separate investors.
-The case didn’t make the headlines, but this was only the latest ruling of almost thirteen years of litigation in the British court system about alleged ‘Ndrangheta activity.
+On 31st March of this year, at the High Court, Mr Justice Fordham made a defunct law firm, Giambrone & Law, pay €3.5 million to 41 separate investors.
+The case didn’t make the headlines, but this was only the latest ruling in almost 13 years of litigation in the British court system about alleged ‘Ndrangheta activity.

 The defendants, Giambrone & Law, were practicing in London and Italy at the time of the events.
 Two Italian companies also feature in the story: RDV Srl (‘RDV’) and Veco Construzioni Srl (‘Veco’).
 The administrator (i.e. director) of RDV was one Mr Cuppari, and the administrator of Veco was Mr Velardo.